motin/federated-learning-v2-study-addon/docs/TESTPLAN.md

 ### Surveys

+The main survey fires mid study 5 seconds after the second awesome bar interaction that occurs after 14-21 days (chosen on first run).

-This study fires a survey at the following endings:
+In case no such survey has been fired, the survey fires at the following endings:

 * `individual-opt-out`
 * `expired`